Updated: August 2022

 - The right to object: You have the right to object to our processing of your Personal Data in certain circumstances.
 We may, however, continue to process your Personal Data unless your interests, rights and freedoms override our legitimate interests.

-- The right of restriction: You have the right to request that we restrict the processing of your Personal Data, instance where you believe your data is inaccurate.
+- The right of restriction: You have the right to request that we restrict the processing of your Personal Data, where you believe your data is inaccurate.

 Please note that we may ask you to verify your identity before responding to such requests.